-Design Studio 5:

-Dwelling and Culture 4 units

-Design Studio 6:

-Community and Typology 4 units

-Design Studio 7:

-Narrative and Media 5 units

-Lighting Design 2 units

-Dwelling and Culture Design Studio 6: Community and Typology Design Studio 7: Narrative and Media
+INAR 363 Design Studio 5: Dwelling and Culture 4 units INAR 382 Design Studio 6: Community and Typology 4 units INAR 480 Design Studio 7: Narrative and Media 5 units Minimum unit requirement:

-Minimum unit requirement:.....15 units

-INTERIOR ARCHITECTURE: STRUCTURES MINOR

-(for Interior Architecture students interested in following Structures sequence of Architecture
+INTERIOR ARCHITECTURE: STRUCTURES MINOR (For interior architecture students interested in following structures sequence of architecture):

 MATH 249 College Algebra 3 units

 MATH 251 Trigonometry with Descriptive Geometry 3 units

 PHYS 243 Physics for Architects 3 units

 ARCH 326 Structures 1 3 units

-ARCH 327 Structures 2 4 units
+ARCH 327 Structures 2 3 units

-Curriculum)

-Minimum unit requirement:.....16 units
+Minimum unit requirement: 15 units

-ARIA 114 Design Communication 1 3 UNITS
+ARIA 114 Design Communication 1

-This course introduces various drawing skills used in two- and three-dimensional methods and media of representation.
+This course introduces various drawing skills used in two- and three-dimensional methods and mediums of representation.
 Methods of perception, technique, composition, critical evaluation, and presentation are studied through representational assignments.
-Emphasis is placed on orthographic projection and documentation and constructed hard line-drawing techniques.
+Emphasis is placed on orthographic projection and documentation and constructed hardline drawing techniques.
 Students learn these methods of representation using both digital and analog drawing skills and media.
 Studio.
-Prerequisite: None.

-ARIA 115 Design Communication 2 3 UNITS
+ARIA 115 Design Communication 2

-This course develops various drawing skills used in two- and three-dimensional methods and media of representation.
+This course develops various drawing skills used in two- and three-dimensional methods and mediums of representation.
 Methods of perception, technique, composition, critical evaluation, and presentation are studied through representational assignments.
-Emphasis is placed on orthographic projection and documentation and constructed hard line-drawing techniques.
+Emphasis is placed on orthographic projection and documentation and constructed hardline drawing techniques.
 Students learn these methods of representation using both digital and analog drawing skills and media.
 Additional skills in diagramming and more advanced representation techniques develop ideas and skills learned in ARIA 114.
 Studio.
-Prerequisites: ARIA 114, Design Communication 1 and INAR 105, Design Studio 1.
+Prerequisites: ARIA 114 Design Communication 1, INAR 105 Design Studio 1: 3D Design I.

-ARIA 211 Design Communication 3 3 UNITS
+ARIA 211 Design Communication 3

-This is an intermediate-level course that builds on

-the fundamental skills of architectural representation learned in Design Communication 1 and 2.
+This is an intermediate-level course that builds on the fundamental skills of architectural representation learned in Design Communication 1 and 2.
 The course will take an experimental approach that combines hand-drawing and digital tools to explore a variety of drawing and representation techniques.
 Use of alternative production methods will be combined with digital tools.
 The class will primarily focus on two- and three-dimensional drawings, but will also expand to include physical three-dimensional "constructs" such as composite drawings and assemblages.
-Prerequisites: ARIA 115, Design Communication 2 or ARCH 211, Design Communication 2.
+Prerequisites: ARIA 115 Design Communication 2 or ARCH 211 Design Communication 2.

-INAR 105 Design Studio 1: 3D Design I 3 UNITS
+INAR 105 Design Studio 1: 3D Design I

 As an introductory course in three-dimensional design, emphasis is placed on developing skills necessary for visualization, representation, and creation of three-dimensional forms.
-Through descriptive geometry, orthographic projection, axonometrics, and model-building, students examine plane, mass, and volume as space-defining elements.
+Through descriptive geometry, orthographic projection, axonometrics, and model building, students examine plane, mass, and volume as space-defining elements.
 Studio.
-Prerequisite: none.

-INAR 106 Design Studio 2: 3D Design II 3 UNITS
+INAR 106 Design Studio 2: 3D Design II

 Design Studio 2 provides continued study of three-dimensional design, developing individually defined spaces into more complex spatial organizations.
 Students analyze and design projects combining the three-dimensional use of color, light, and texture with simple programs.
-Descriptive geometry, orthographic projection, axonometrics, and perspective drawings are developed from skills learned in INAR 105, Design Studio 1.
-Model-building techniques and introduction of computer graphics are developed.
+Descriptive geometry, orthographic projection, axonometrics, and perspective drawings are developed from skills learned in INAR 105, Design Studio 1: 3D Design I. Model-building techniques and use of computer graphics are developed.
 Design communication and visualization skills are developed using digital media, mixed-media hand-drawings and model-building.
 Studio.
-Prerequisite: INAR 105, Design Studio 1: 3D Design I.
+Prerequisite: INAR 105 Design Studio 1: 3D Design I.

-INAR 164 Interior Architecture History I 3 UNITS
+INAR 164 Interior Architecture History I

 This is the first of a three-course survey examining the history and theories of interiors and architecture.
 Emphasis is placed on gaining an understanding of the plastic arts and their relevance to and impact on the larger world, culturally, politically, etc. Significant works of furniture, interior spaces, and architecture; important architects and designers; formal and structural elements; periods, styles, theories, and regional differences within a given style or period are studied.
 Lecture.
-Prerequisite: WRIT 111, Academic Writing I.
+Prerequisite: WRIT 111 Academic Writing I.

-INAR 207 Design Studio 3: IA Elements 3 UNITS
+INAR 207 Design Studio 3: IA Elements